Kante facing three weeks out at Chelsea as no return date is set for Pulisic | Goal.com

 Chelsea boss Frank Lampard is expecting to be without N’Golo Kante for three weeks, while no timescale is being put on Christian Pulisic’s recovery from injury.

-The Blues saw a World Cup-winning midfielder forced off early on during their 2-0 defeat to Manchester United .
+The Blues saw the World Cup-winning midfielder forced off early on during their 2-0 defeat to Manchester United.

 Kante lasted just 12 minutes in that contest before heading down the tunnel.